anshulsinghh/hoursonleague/README.md

 - Read The Great Gatsby 2.0 times
 - Watched Avengers: Endgame 1.0 times
 ```

-"\n",
-"## How it Works\n",
+## How it Works
 "Hours on League takes in a username and then accesses the Riot Games API (Riot Games owns League of Legends) through a package called Cassiopeia.
 Cassiopeia makes it easy to set up the API, and enables Hours on League to access the individual summoner and their match history.
-Hours on League then traverses the match history to find the amount of league played within the last week, and prints out the time spent on league, a message on what to improve, and fun facts about how much league was played by the given summoner.\n",
+Hours on League then traverses the match history to find the amount of league played within the last week, and prints out the time spent on league, a message on what to improve, and fun facts about how much league was played by the given summoner.

-"\n",
-"## File Structure\n",
+## File Structure
-"- `script.py` - This is the main script for Hours on League\n",
+- `script.py` - This is the main script for Hours on League
-"- `module.py` - This contains important functions that are used by the main script\n",
+- `module.py` - This contains important functions that are used by the main script
-"- `test_functions.py` - This file contains tests for some functions in the module file\n",
+- `test_functions.py` - This file contains tests for some functions in the module file
-"- `/env` - This folder contains the virtual environment for the project.
+- `/env` - This folder contains the virtual environment for the project.
 I set up the virtual environment through virtualenv.
 If you want to run the program using the virtual environment, just type `source env/bin/activate` in the terminal.
-And then run the main script by typing `python3 script.py`\n",
+And then run the main script by typing `python3 script.py`

-"\n",
-"## Required Libraries\n",
+## Required Libraries
 "This project uses the following packages:\n",
 "- Cassiopeia (used to access the Riot Games API)\n",
 "- Datetime (used for time calculations)\n",